shangll123/shangll123.github.io/news/_posts/2022-11-24-PaperPublished.md

 tags: [SpatialPCA, dimension reduction, online]
 ---

-Our SpatialPCA paper is finally online at Nature Communications!
+Our SpatialPCA paper is online at Nature Communications!
 Here is the link: https://www.nature.com/articles/s41467-022-34879-1.